 Keys-Gamarra is one of three at-large members on the Fairfax County School Board.
-She serves on the Public Engagement Committee, the Comprehensive Planning Development Committee, and is the School Board liaison to the Title I Parent Advisory Committee and the Community Criminal Justice Board.
+She serves on the Audit Committee, Governance Committee and serves as the School Board liaison to the Title I Parent Advisory Committee and the Community Criminal Justice Board.

 In addition to increasing teacher pay and expanding funding sources, Keys-Gamarra will focus on equity and quality education issues.
 She will use her extensive child advocacy experience to implement OneFairfax and prioritize special education, military dependent student needs, and the mental health and emotional well-being of all students.
 Keys-Gamarra will also work to improve Board procedures and increase transparency.